Truck Driver Recruiting: Challenges and Opportunities

-Demographic changes and long-standing assumptions about the transport industry can make it difficult for transportation companies to recruit the employees they need.
+Demographic changes and long-standing assumptions about the transport industry can make it difficult for companies to recruit the employees they need.
 Here’s an overview of the challenges — and how employers are overcoming them to improve their truck driver recruiting efforts.

-Hit by the Retirement Tsunami
+The Retirement Tsunami

-“CDL class A over-the-road drivers are probably the hardest drivers to find right now,” says Scott McNiel, marketing manager at E.L.
+CDL class A over-the-road drivers are among the hardest drivers to find, according to Scott McNiel, marketing manager at E.L.
 Hollingsworth & Co.
 With the large number of open positions available, it’s easy for skilled drivers to hop from job to job in search of better pay and conditions, which creates a retention problem.

-One of the main ways transportation companies can recruit the employees they need is through strong compensation packages, McNiel says.
-Offering pay increases, comprehensive benefits and signing bonuses are key.
+One of the main ways transportation companies can improve truck driver recruiting is through strong compensation packages, McNiel says.
+Offering pay increases, comprehensive benefits, and signing bonuses is key.

-Coping with an Image Problem
+Coping With an Image Problem

-Connecting with Millennials
+Connecting With Millennials

 It’s vital that companies get the word out about the opportunities they can offer to young employees.
 Todd Berger, president and CEO of Redwood Logistics, says his company recruits college graduates heavily on college campuses and attends college job fairs, looking for top talent among college graduates.

-According to PricewaterhouseCooper’s Next Gen study, Millennial employees expect to work as part of a team, and enjoy doing so.
+According to PwC’s Next Gen study, millennial employees expect to work as part of a team, and enjoy doing so.
 Berger says his company stresses this when recruiting.
 “The most successful transportation and logistics companies make maximum use of teams and there is no room for ego or self-serving behavior.
 Employees have to be enlisted in teams they want to join and where they can be effective,” Berger says.

 Berger says his company looks carefully at soft skills such as attitude and personality, as well as hard skills.
 The company screens for work ethic as well, trying to assess if the candidate will go above and beyond for customers.